Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: Introduction

 \section{Introduction}

 Neutrinoless double beta decay~($0\nu\beta\beta$) processes are sensitive probes of physics beyond the standard model of particle physics.
-A discovery of such a process in experiments would directly indicate the Majorana nature of neutrinos, and the violation of lepton number conservation~\cite{Avignone:2007fu}.
-Many collaborations are searching for the $0\nu\beta\beta$ with different isotopes, such as $^{76}$Ge~\cite{GERDA:2020xhi}, $^{130}$Te~\cite{CUORE:2022jto}, and $^{136}$Xe~\cite{KamLAND-Zen:2022tow, EXO-200:2019rkq} through analyzing the energy spectrum around the Q-value~($Q_{\beta \beta}$), which is the total energy released by the decay and carried by the two emitted electrons.
-In recent years, gaseous Time Projection Chambers~(TPCs) emerged as powerful tools for the study of rare events, in particular concerning $0\nu\beta\beta$ searches~\cite{Gomez-Cadenas:2019ges}.
-The track, representing the energy depositions along the particle movement trajectory, can be recorded by TPCs, which is expected to reveal a comprehensive detector response and enhance the sensitivity of $0\nu\beta\beta$ detection through the topological analysis~\cite{NEXT:2019gtz,galan2020topological,li2021signal}.
+A discovery of such a process in experiments would directly indicate the Majorana nature of neutrinos and provide a mechanism for the violation of lepton number conservation~\cite{Avignone:2007fu}.
+Many collaborations are searching for the $0\nu\beta\beta$ with different isotopes, such as $^{76}$Ge~\cite{GERDA:2020xhi}, $^{130}$Te~\cite{CUORE:2022jto}, and $^{136}$Xe~\cite{KamLAND-Zen:2022tow, EXO-200:2019rkq} through analyzing the energy spectrum around the Q-value~($Q_{\beta \beta}$), the total energy released by the decay and carried by the two emitted electrons.
+In recent years, the gaseous Time Projection Chambers~(TPCs) have emerged as powerful tools for the $0\nu\beta\beta$ searches~\cite{Gomez-Cadenas:2019ges}.
+Figure~\ref{fig:TPCconstruction} shows the working principle of TPCs.
+When a charged particle propagates through the medium gas, it would deposit energy along its trajectory by ionizing the gas atoms.
+Primary ionization electrons drift along the electric field in the vertical direction, and are collected at the $xy$ readout plane.
+The drift time of ionization electrons will provide $z$ position measurement.
+The vertex position in the drift direction at which the event takes place is defined as $z_0$.
+For example, the $z_0$ of a $0\nu\beta\beta$ event is the location of decay occurrence.
+Both the energy deposition and the particle trajectory could be recorded by TPC, which is expected to reveal a comprehensive detector response and enhance the sensitivity of $0\nu\beta\beta$ detection through the topological analysis~\cite{NEXT:2019gtz,Galan:2019ake,Li:2021viv}.
+However, a portion of the ionization electrons will be reabsorbed due to the gas impurities during the drifting, resulting in the so-called “electron attachment effect” characterized by the electron lifetime~\cite{Thomas:1987zz}.
+The electron loss will worse the detector energy resolution $\Delta E$ and limit the projection sensitivity of $0\nu\beta\beta$ search $S_{T_{1/2}}^{0 \nu \beta \beta} \propto \sqrt{\frac{1}{\Delta E}}$.
+Only if both the electron lifetime and $z_0$ are known, the energy resolution could be corrected event by event.
+Therefore, the electron lifetime and the $z_0$ reconstruction are the critical parameters for searching $0 \nu \beta \beta$ with TPC.